What is the Nurse Symbol Meaning? Learn the Top 4 Symbols & Origins!

 One of the relatively lesser known medical symbols is the oil lamp.
 While the other symbols evolved from ancient beginnings, this one is well documented and directly related to one of the most significant figures in nursing: Florence Nightingale.
 The lamp is often used during pinning ceremonies, when new nurses will hold up an oil lamp and recite a nursing pledge.

 The lamp represents nursing traditions of selfless work and dedication.
-The significance goes back to Florence Nightingales’s service during the Crimean War (1853-1856).
+The significance goes back to Florence Nightingale’s service during the Crimean War (1853-1856).
 During this war, Nightingale transformed nursing from a profession for nuns and old women to a serious and respectable profession, not to mention one of the few open to women.

 She would stay up late so often, tending to the wounded, that she became known as the “lady with the lamp”.
 Nightingale maintained that dedication even after the war was over, returning to London to start the first school of nursing and train a generation of women to be compassionate and share that same dedication.
 You can find the nursing lamp on many nursing pins for nursing pinning ceremonies to honor Nightingale’s efforts.